aichemydev/Wring_docs/docs/Live Events/Get Started with Pageviews.md

 ![Pageview](/img/pagg.png)

-With our new Live Events 'recorded' test in Pageviews, you can run a live event that was previously recorded and tagged as a test.
+With our new apps 'recorded' test in Pageviews, you can run a live event that was previously recorded and tagged as a test.
 This reduces the number of times you have to click to run tests from pageviews, making your testing go further - faster!

 ![Pageview](/img/runbutton.png)